RyanDillon94/QR_Code/README.md

 - Unable to scale up to laptop.
 -- Researched Media queries.
 -- Created browser dimensions.
+--- Deleted media queries and used ChatGPT for assistance.
+--- Max-width used to maintain size when scaling up.
+--- Auto height property used.

 ### Built with
 - Acode